Puru-Soni/scrimba-React/projects/markDownNote/README.md

     - if another request happens within the specified delay time, then cancel the prev request and set up a new delay for the new request.

     Implementation:
-    - remove connection between editor component and app component for making request to firestore {
+    - remove connection of updating database between editor and app - for making request to firestore

-    }
+    - setup a useState state of keeping track of body of note
+    - using setTimeout with useEffect to handle debouncing